Algorithmic analysis towards time-domain extended source waveform inversion: FWI, WRI, and ESI formulations revisited

 Let us highlight the important role of the penalty parameter $\beta$ in WRI and ESI.
-The misfit function is the summation over the data error $J^e$ and the penalty $J^p$ scaled by the penalty coefficient $\beta$:
+The misfit functional is the summation over the data error $J^e$ and the penalty $J^p$ scaled by the penalty coefficient $\beta$:

 \citet{fu2017discrepancy} have shown that